jstewmc/stream/README.md

 o
 ```

 Of course, this example is trivial.
-However, storing the entire contents of very large files or very large strings is memory intensive.
+However, storing the entire contents of very large files or very large strings in memory is a heavy load.
 With the `Stream` class, you can loop through a file or string character-by-character with a much smaller memory footprint.

 ## Methodology